“Why do I have to write two T’s in the word butter when I only hear one sound?

 Check over your existing alphabet anchors to make sure that the picture cues used for each letter accurately depict its most likely sound/sounds, as most do not.
 You might be surprised to discover lots “elephants” in your alphabet.
 If the letter /o/ in your alphabet has a picture of an orange or an oyster, that’s bad, as the letter /o/ (by itself) can only make two sounds— long (as in oak) and short (as in octopus).
 Equally concerning is if only ONE sound depiction for the vowels is shown, as kids need both to read and write!

 Similarly, kids need to know both the hard and soft sounds of the letters /c/ and /g/ (as in cat/circus and goat/giraffe).
-Another letter to check is /x/, as often this letter is depicted with a xylophoneor an x-ray—neither of which are sounds that /x/ is most likely to make.
+Another letter to check is /x/, as often this letter is depicted with a xylophone or an x-ray—neither of which are sounds that /x/ is most likely to make.
 It’s most likely sound is “ks,” like in the words box and ox.

 For obvious reasons, instructional focus should always be on the most likely sound/sounds that letters make, not the least likely.
-All too often, a publisher (or TpT creator’s) priority is “pretty pictures” rather than accurate sound depictions.

 Is there a Secret Stories® Alphabet?